stanley-1/tp/docs/UserGuide.md

 * Queries all contacts that are tied to `TAG`.
 * The tag must be existent and associated with certain contacts in the address book.
 * Tags are matched from the start of their names.
+* If multiple tags are queried, only contacts matching all given tags are returned.

 Examples:
 * `find t/family` Checks all contacts in the address book which the user categorises as “family”.
 * `find t/work` Checks all contacts in the address book which the user categorises as “work”.
 * `find t/classmate` Checks all contacts which are categorised as "classmate" OR "classmates" etc.
 * `find t/mates` Checks all contacts categorised as "mates" BUT NOT "classmates".
+* `find t/friend t/classmate` Checks all contacts categorised as BOTH "friend" and "classmate"
 <br>

 ### Delete tags associated with contacts: `edit INDEX t/`